heiskr/u/README.md

 ```
   ; these two lines are the same
-  if lessThan a under 5
+  if compare a under 5
     true
-  if (lessThan a under 5)
+  if (compare a under 5)
     true
 ```